Computers, Materials & Continua DOI:10.32604/cmc.2021.016922 | |

 Fig. 9 shows the flow chart of the software running on the agriculture LoRa node.
 In every 8-second cycle of collecting environmental data, this node goes into a deep sleep state and is only awakened by the timer interrupt.
 Environmental parameters including temperature, humidity, light intensity, and soil moisture are sent to the LoRa gateway.
 We use the checksum technique to ensure data integrity when communicating with the DHT11 sensor via the one-wire protocol as follows:

-Byte 1: integer value of humidity (RH%)
+✓Byte 1: integer value of humidity (RH%)

-Byte 2: decimal value of humidity (RH%)
+✓Byte 2: decimal value of humidity (RH%)

-Byte 3: integer value of temperature (TC)
+✓Byte 3: integer value of temperature (T

-Byte 4: decimal value of temperature (TC)
+Byte 4: decimal value of temperature (T

 We use an averaged digital filter that smoothens the result measurements from light intensity and soil moisture.
 Specifically, we use a loop to collect between 5 and 10 samples of measurement data and average them.
 This operation helps the obtained data to be more stable and reliable.
-We use the control word CS=0×11, which allows the BH1750 to operate in high-resolution mode 2.
-It takes 120 ms for one sample measurement and has an 0.5 Lux of resolution that is very useful in darkness and rejects noise easily.
+We use the control word

 Fig. 10 shows the flow chart of the software running on the underwater LoRa node.
 Similar to other LoRa nodes, deep sleep and wake-up mechanisms are integrated into the software to ensure the node consumes as little energy as possible.
 This node collects underwater environmental parameters such as pH and turbidity and then sends these signals to the LoRa gateway.
 The turbidity sensor SEN0189 communicates with MCU via ADC process.
 We propose the recursive digital filters to increase the accuracy of the measurement.
 A recursive filter calculates a new, smoothed value (yn) by using the last smoothed value (yn −1) and a new measurement (xn), which is given as follows: